What is Arbitration?

 Mediation is another type of ADR, and it is not unusual for the terms “mediation” and “arbitration” to be confused, or the lines between the two processes blurred.
 Mediation differs significantly from arbitration, in that a mediator does not consider evidence and make a ruling, or even recommendation.
 Instead, a mediator attempts to facilitate an agreement between the parties.
 Any resolution that arises out of mediation is strictly voluntary, and is the result of a compromise between the parties.

 Arbitration has received some attention from the press over the past few years, as individuals and watchdog organizations alike have sought to bar or invalidate mandatory arbitration clauses in a variety of contexts.
-Earlier this year, the Consumer Financial Protection Bureau (CFPB) issued a rule that would block major corporations such as large credit card issuers from using mandatory arbitration clauses to prevent consumers from joining together to bring class action lawsuits against the companies.
+The Consumer Financial Protection Bureau (CFPB) even issued a rule that would block major corporations such as large credit card issuers from using mandatory arbitration clauses to prevent consumers from joining together to bring class action lawsuits against the companies.
 Many consumer protection organizations have argued that mandatory arbitration clauses make it difficult or impossible for consumers to effectively assert their rights.

 Arbitration offers several advantages when parties choose to make use of the process.
 For example: